George G. Dibrell: Bon Air Coal

 As the railroads slowly began to take shape, Dibrell focused his efforts towards the formation and organization of the Bon Air Coal, Land, and Lumber Company, concentrated on Bon Air Mountain just outside of Sparta.
 According to White County historian E.G. Rogers, the organization of this company had been a dream of Dibrell's and one which he had sought to further as early as his brief tenure in the Tennessee Legislature.
 Additionally, Dibrell possessed the foresight and entrepreneurial business sense to invest money from his antebellum mercantile success in the gradual accumulation of more than 15,000 acres of good coal and timber land, which formed the company's property upon its organization.
 The official charter was finally secured in September 1882, and by 1900 the company's holdings had grown to include some 38,000 acres of land.
 Dibrell was elected the vice-president of the company upon his declination of the presidency itself, which was filled by former governor and president of the 1870 convention, John C. Brown.

 Death

-George Gibbs Dibrell passed away on 9 May 1888, at his home in Sparta, aged 66 years and 27 days.
+George Gibbs Dibrell died on 9 May 1888, at his home in Sparta, aged 66 years and 27 days.
 The cause was an "aggravated inflammation of the kidneys," a recurring problem irritated by a strenuous 40-mile horseback ride taken two weeks prior.
 He was survived by his eight children, plus a number of grandchildren, in addition to his wife Mary.
 His funeral services were performed by the same minister who married them 46 years earlier.
 The announcement of his death in the "Daily American," a Nashville newspaper, read "[Dibrell] has done more for White County than any man who ever lived here [...]
 This is the unanimous verdict of all."
 He is interred at the Old Sparta Cemetery.